braun01/cs50_web_2025/README.md

 ### Goal

-Make a Django project with one sub app that displays your age on one page, and gets your age on another via a form.
+You're a cadet ready to bond your dragon!
+Make a Django project with one sub app that prompts for your name and preferred dragon species on one page via a form, and then announces your newly bonded dragon on another!

+Your project should be called `dragons` and your app should be called `threshing`.

 To make a new Django project, run `django-admin startproject PROJECT_NAME` in the appropriate directory.